filipnaudot/TextScanner/README.md

 ## TODO
-- [ ] New scan should be added on top of list.
+- [X] New scan should be added on top of list.
-- [ ] Button for saving scan result to local storage.
+- [X] Button for saving scan result to local storage.
+- [ ] Click on list item should open edit view.
-- [ ] Button for copying scan result to clipboard.
+- [ ] Delete button when list item is opened.